 Just beyond the outskirts of the forest are the diminutive heights of Naddle Crags, Eycott Hill and Berrier Hill.
 With an average height of 350m these are great little fells to scale for a picnic or to survey the view of the Lakeland fells beyond.

-The cycle café also runs ‘quirky workshops’ all year round from dry stone walling, chicken wire sculptures and first aid to all manner of painting and drawing.
+‘Quirky workshops’ run all year round at Greystoke and include topics as diverse as dry stone walling, chicken wire sculptures and first aid to all manner of painting and drawing.
 It is worth checking their website for the extensive and eclectic list.

 To see details of cottages in Greystoke and the surrounding area, click on the link for more details.